-For longer work breaks you should always park the machine is safe condition % Chapter 6.4 "Parking the machine in secured condition" on page 55.
+For longer work breaks you should always park the machine in secured condition & Chapter 6.4 "Parking the machine in secured condition" on page 53.

 - Keep your feet clear of the tamper foot plate.

 - Always hold on to a running machine.

 - Always keep an eye on a running machine.